-When it comes to retirement planning, one of the most important decisions you will make is how to fund your retirement.
+One of the most important decisions you will make regarding retirement planning is how to fund your retirement.
 One popular option is to use an IRA.
-An IRA can be a great way to save for retirement, but it’s essential to make sure you plan so your IRA will last as long as you need it.
+An IRA can be a great way to save for retirement, but it’s essential to ensure you plan, so your IRA will last as long as needed.
 This guide will discuss tips on making your IRA last a lifetime in retirement!

 Understanding Individual Retirement Accounts (IRAs)